Alicia-Hong/AliciaJacksonPhD_ContextBridge_Corpus/README.md

 ## ContextBridge UI

-The 'application' directory contains the source code for the ContextBridge UI, backend routing, and data feed configuration.
+The `application` directory contains the source code for the ContextBridge UI, backend routing, and data feed configuration.
 Below are demo images showcasing the model's capabilities and the user interface design, including input and output views.

 ![ContextBridge UI Demo](application/ContextBRIDGE%20frontend.PNG)
 ![ContextBridge Process](application/ContextBRIDGE%20processed.png)